reinteractive-open/simple-coming-soon/README.md

-# Simple Comming Soon Page
+# Simple Coming Soon Page

 So many people need a simple way to say their SaaS app is coming soon and to register interest of their users by capturing an email address.